 Every year, we give Scholarships and Awards worth in excess of £400,000 to help nurture the UK’s engineering talent.
 The Institution’s Prizes and Awards Fund offers amounts ranging from £250 to £10,000.
 We celebrate the successes of the most inspirational students through the Vision Awards which take place in September.

 The Institution is committed to providing the best possible service for its members, ensuring that they have the skills, knowledge, support and development advice they need at every stage of their career.
 Throughout the year, we organise a comprehensive series of events (technical conferences, seminars, workshops and social functions) which are designed by engineers for engineers.
+Our video On Demand service gives you access to expert video content on a range of engineering topics.
 Our dedicated Learning and Development enables our members to navigate successfully through their initial professional registration, and then helps engineers to retain their competencies and keep their skills up to date through structured learning throughout their working lives.

 Our members and supporters make us who we are.
 Together we can improve the world through engineering.